CarmeTeam/Carme-Docu/InstallDoc/README.md

   **Note:** If the install fails, refer to [What to do if the install fails](#10-what-to-do-if-the-install-fails).

-## 5. How to uninstall Carme-demo v0.99
+## 5. How to use Carme-demo

+- In single-devices or in the head-node, open a web browser and type `localhost:10443`.
+- To remotely access Carme, use SSH tunnel.
+   - In your local machine type: `ssh <username>@<head-node IP> -NL 9999:localhost:10443`.
+   - In your local machine, open a web browser and type: `localhost:9999`.

+## 6. How to remove Carme-demo

 Carme-demo is easy to remove.